hasanmoudud/geocompr/main.md

 ```

 The last step is to apply the model to the spatially available predictors, i.e. to the raster stack.
-So far, `raster::predict()` does not support the output of **ranger** models, hence, we will have to programm the predition ourselves.
+So far, `raster::predict()` does not support the output of **ranger** models, hence, we will have to program the prediction ourselves.
 First, we convert `ep` into a prediction dataframe which secondly serves as input for the `predict.ranger()` function.
 Thirdly, we put the predicted values back into a `RasterLayer` (see section \@ref(raster-subsetting) and Figure \@ref(fig:rf-pred)).